 For individual containers, I ordered these 4-ounce plastic spice jars.
 I love that they’re clear so you can see the glowing solution.
 I also found these bubble wands on Amazon, and the white wands glowed SO well.
 My kids were very pleased.

 At our blacklight party, I put out a beverage dispenser filled with glowing bubble solution so the kids could refill their bottles.

 Ever since my, Mad Lab Halloween dinner party we’ve been blacklight obsessed.
 I even keep this small blacklight flashlight in my purse so I can check at the store if things glow and also because I love to collect antique Vaseline glass (it glows!), and I never know when I might encounter a piece and want to verify if it is indeed Vaseline glass.
 While you may not want to carry the flashlight in your bag all the time, if you’re shopping for supplies for a blacklight party, definitely take this one along to the party store with you!

-In a few days I’ll share my Blacklight Party Essentials, including the BEST blacklight I’ve found.
-Plus I have an extra-special surprise coming for all you Moana lovers out there.
-One word: Tomatoa!26
+Want more blacklight goodness?
+Don’t miss my comprehensive Glow Guide with all my Blacklight Party Essentials, including recipes and the BEST blacklight I’ve found.
+Plus I have an extra-special surprise for all you Moana lovers out there.
+One word: Tomatoa!39